top of page

 Child receiving a gentle dental cleaning from pediatric dental hygienists, helping prevent cavities and support healthy oral hygiene habits

-A typical pediatric dental checkup includes several important steps.
+A routine pediatric dental visit includes several important steps that support your child’s dental health.

 1. Dental Examination